umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 `find /data/cephfs/punim0010/data/Transfer/raijin_hofmann/* -type d -empty -delete`

-**Warning:** _If_ top-up samples do not have a `_topup` suffix in their FASTQ filesnames _and_ they were run in the same sample slot (i.e., they have the same `_Sxx` suffix) they will overwrite each other when being retrieved from S3.
+As a general precaution it makes sense to check the FASTQs being transferred, particularly for top-up samples.
+The LIMS is in flux, and name changes could result in samples being overwritten.

 ## NCI automation

 On Raijin driver script templates are found in `/g/data3/gx8/projects/std_workflow/scripts`.
 Copy the relevant scripts to the current working directory and replace the `PROJECTNAME` placeholder in the script with the current project.
-Start with:
+For WGS tumor/normal start with:

 `sh config_bcbio.sh`

-This will set up the folder structure, merge input files (in the case of top-ups) and create run scripts which can be submitted with:
+This will set up the folder structure, merge input files (in the case of top-ups) and create run scripts.
+It makes use of `/g/data3/gx8/projects/std_workflow/merge.sh` which is were changes to to the workflow YAML could be implemented (e.g., switching from `std_workflow_cancer.yaml` to `std_workflow_cancer_ffpe.yaml`).

+The resulting run scropts can be submitted with:

 `find ./2019* -name run.sh -and -not -path "*/data/*" -execdir qsub {} \;`